aws/sagemaker-hyperpod-cli/README.md

 hyperpod list-jobs [--namespace <namespace>] [--all-namespaces] [--selector <key=value>]
 ```

 * `namespace` (string) - Optional.
 The namespace to list the jobs in.
-If not provided, the CLI will try to list the jobs in the namespace set by the cluster admin users while connecting to the cluster.
-If provided, and the customer has access to the namespace, the CLI will list the jobs from the specified namespace.
+If not provided, this command lists the jobs in the namespace specified during connecting to the cluster.
+If the namespace is provided and if the data scientist users have access to the namespace, this command lists the jobs from the specified namespace.
 * `all-namespaces` (flag) - Optional.
-If set, the CLI will list jobs from all namespaces the user has access to.
+If set, this command lists jobs from all namespaces the data scientist users have access to.
 The namespace in the current AWS account credentials will be ignored, even if specified with the `--namespace` option.
 * `selector` (string) - Optional.
 A label selector to filter the listed jobs.
 The selector supports the '=', '==', and '!=' operators (e.g., `-l key1=value1,key2=value2`).
-The listed jobs must satisfy all of the specified label constraints.

 ### Canceling a Job